kmorris896/rapture-discord-server-documentation/moderator_documents/why.md

 Oh yes we did.

 I personally believe the more visible our actions are, the more accountable and consistant we are with any actions we take as moderators.
-This site is built with the idea to help Rapture moderators to our rules and policies but, honestly, can be modified to be used by any server.
+This site is built with the idea to help Rapture moderators enfource our rules and policies but, honestly, can be modified to be used by any server.

 Processes outlined here are more about sharing the overall intent.
 While they are written to be followed step-by-step, moderators should feel free to diverge from them should they feel it necessary.